AashSK/myinsure/README.md

 # MyInsure
-React Native iOS app for customer insurance services, built with the Salesforce Mobile SDK and integrated with Salesforce CRM
+React Native iOS app for customer insurance services, built with the Salesforce Mobile SDK and integrated with Salesforce CRM in collaboration with Adesso SE

 ## Node